bruab/bruab.github.io/_posts/book-reviews/2023-05-24-are-prisons-obsolete.md

 ---

-1980s where when the boom in prison construction occurred.
+The 1980s were when the boom in prison construction occurred.
 From 1980 to 1989 the number of prisons in California doubled.
 Two-thirds of currenltly existing prisons were built in that decade—to no great public outrcy.

 ---